 I appreciated Adam’s shout-out to my discussion with Peter Suhm on Billable Hours podcast on ways agencies adopt Gutenberg editor and what’s in store for the future.

-During the draft there was one rule that once a plugin was mentioned it wasn’t available anymore, just like a sport draft when a player was call isn’t available anymore.
+During the draft ( starts here in the video) there was one rule that once a plugin was mentioned it wasn’t available anymore, just like a sport draft when a player was call isn’t available anymore.

 Topher’s 4th pick was the Download Plugins Dashboard, and one of the 20 plugins, I started using right away multiple times.
 It allows you to download a plugin zip file from the